Meridian Township Seeking Election Inspectors

 Do I need a picture ID to vote at the polls?

-Yes.
-Starting November 6, 2007, every Michigan voter must provide picture identification or sign an affidavit attesting that you are not in possession of picture ID.
+Every Michigan voter must provide picture identification or sign an affidavit attesting that you are not in possession of picture ID.
 A ballot cannot be issued to a voter if picture identification is not shown or the affidavit is not signed.

 Do I need to re-register to vote before each election?